-Pupil progress is tracked half-termly and where pupils are not making sufficient progress additional information is sought and appropriate action taken.
+Pupil progress is continuously tracked with data drops termly.
+Where pupils are not making sufficient progress additional information is sought and appropriate action taken.
 We evaluate the effectiveness of provision for pupils with SEN by:

 - Reviewing pupils' individual progress towards their goals each term

 - Seeking pupil voice regarding their views

 - Reviewing the impact of interventions

 - Monitoring by the SENDCo

 - Using provision maps to measure progress

 - Holding annual reviews for pupils with EHC plans